AlanAlvarez21/ip-geolocation-service/README.md

       npx install -g @devcontainers/cli
     ```

-**Add .env file with the IP stack API Key, is an example in the file**
+**Add .env file with the IP stack API Key, is an example in the repositorie**

 # 2. Build the container: